7.1. Design and dimensioning

 b) strengthening the road starting at the weakest sections and work up to the level that funding allows.

-The design axle loads, tyre types and tyre pressures need to be defined in the design process for every road, even on unrestricted roads, as these can differ from country to country.
-Vehicle loadings, tyre types and tyre pressures are critical considerations when considering the life time of the new road against permanent deformations, particularly for weaker roads.
+The design axle loads, tyre types and tyre pressures, as well as traffic volume (AADT) and relative share of heavy vehicles and their types, need to be defined in the design process for every road, even on unrestricted roads, as these can differ from country to country.
+Vehicle loadings, tyre types and tyre pressures are critical considerations when considering the lifetime of the new road against permanent deformations, particularly for weaker roads.
 The ROADEX design example provides information on the effects of the tyre types and pressures.
 View the ROADEX report: Understanding Low-Volume Pavement Response to Heavy Traffic Loading.

 The next phase in the design process is the selection of the most suitable rehabilitation measures available from the “toolbox”.
 Problem diagnosis, and the identification of the rutting Mode, should have defined what kind of solutions should be used, but there are numerous other factors that control the selection of techniques and materials and these are discussed in detail in section 6.4.